SeniorGroup-22-23/Wing/Backend/README.md

 - **Blocked certificate when trying to push/pull from Xcode**
 There is a problem with certificates when using Xcode git controls on Eduroam.
 Not sure how to fix - but when off Eduroam git controls work just fine.
 Same issue with public internet connections.

-- **Importing the Models package**
-The Models package contains the declarations for the entities that are stored in the database.
-These will allow us to create objects that can be easily passed between Swift and Postgres.
-You may run into this issue when you try to build: "Missing package product".
-If this happens to you follow these steps.
-  1. Make sure you do not have the Models package open in a window in Xcode.
-  2. Go to the nav bar under Product -> Clear All Issues and Product -> Clean Build Folder
-  3. Quit Xcode.
-  4. Try again.

 # Installations   <a name="installation"></a>